Unit Testing

 dockerfile: Dockerfile

-Running Unit tests with the Application Docker image
+Running unit tests with the application Docker image

-In several cases (especially with dynamic languages) the Docker image that holds the application can also be re-used for unit tests.
-This is a very common technique for Node, Python and Ruby applications.
-In this case you can use the context feature of Codefresh to run a unit test step in the image that was created in a previous step:
+In several cases, especially with dynamic languages, you can reuse the Docker image that holds the application also for unit tests.
+This is a very common technique for Node, Python, and Ruby applications.

 codefresh.yml